Exceptional groups and the $s$-arc-transitivity of vertex-primitive digraphs, I: Introduction

-For a $H$-vertex-transitive digraph $\mathit{\Gamma}$, the in-neighbours and out-neighbours of each vertex have the same size, which is called the \emph{valency} of $\mathit{\Gamma}$, and it is straightforward to prove that if $\mathit{\Gamma}$ is $(H,s+1)$-arc-transitive then it must also be $(H,s)$-arc-transitive.
+For an $H$-vertex-transitive digraph $\mathit{\Gamma}$, the in-neighbours and out-neighbours of each vertex have the same size, which is called the \emph{valency} of $\mathit{\Gamma}$, and it is straightforward to prove that if $\mathit{\Gamma}$ is $(H,s+1)$-arc-transitive then it must also be $(H,s)$-arc-transitive.
 The graphs and digraphs discussed in this paper are all connected, vertex-transitive and are not directed cycles.
-In 1989, Praeger~\cite{P1989} constructed an infinite family of $s$-arc-transitive but not $(s+1)$-arc-transitive digraphs of valency $v$, for each $s\geq 1$ and $v\geq 1$, making a stark contrast to the situation of graphs, which Weiss~\cite{Weiss1981} proved that are at most $7$-arc-transitive.
+In 1989, Praeger~\cite{P1989} constructed an infinite family of $s$-arc-transitive, but not $(s+1)$-arc-transitive, digraphs of valency $v$, for each pair of positive integers $s$ and $v$.
+This is in stark contrast to the situation of graphs, for which a celebrated theorem of Weiss~\cite{Weiss1981} states that \(s\leq7\).

-Since then, several new constructions of $s$-arc-transitive digraphs have been introduced (see~\cite{1995CLP} for references.
-However, no vertex-primitive $s$-arc-transitive digraph with $s\geq 2$ was discovered until 2017, when Giudici, Li and Xia~\cite{GLX2017} constructed an infinite family of vertex-primitive $2$-arc-transitive digraph.
-The smallest vertex-primitive $2$-arc-transitive digraph was proved \cite{YFX2023} to come from the construction of \cite{GLX2017} having $30,758,154,560$ vertices.
+Since then, several new constructions of $s$-arc-transitive digraphs have been introduced (see~\cite{1995CLP} for references).
+However, no vertex-primitive $s$-arc-transitive digraph with $s\geq 2$ was discovered until 2017, when Giudici, Li and Xia~\cite{GLX2017} constructed an infinite family of vertex-primitive $2$-arc-transitive digraphs.
+In \cite{YFX2023}, it is proved that the smallest vertex-primitive $2$-arc-transitive digraph comes from the construction in \cite{GLX2017}, and it has $30,758,154,560$ vertices.
 To date, no vertex-primitive $3$-arc-transitive examples have been found.
-In 2018, Giudici and Xia~\cite{GX2017} posed the following question: \begin{question}~ Is there an upper bound on $s$ for vertex-primitive $s$-arc-transitive digraphs that are not directed cycles? \end{question}
+In 2018, Giudici and Xia~\cite{GX2017} posed the following question:

+{\bf Question.} Is there an upper bound on $s$ for vertex-primitive $s$-arc-transitive digraphs that are not directed cycles?

-Let \(H\) be the automorphism group of a vertex-primitive $s$-arc-transitive digraph with \(s\geq2\).
-Then it was proved by Praeger~\cite{P1989} that \(H\) is of type SD, CD, PA or AS.
-In \cite{GX2017} Giudici and Xia further showed that to determine the smallest lower bound on $s$ in Question~\ref{question:GX}, it suffices to focus on the case where $H$ is an almost simple group.
+A systematic investigation of the O'Nan-Scott types of primitive groups has reduced the above question to almost simple groups, see [20, Corollary 1.6].
+More precisely, there exists an absolute constant $C$ such that every vertex-primitive $s$-arc-transitive digraph that is not a directed cycle satisfies the bound $s\leq C$ if and only if the bound holds for every $(H,s)$-arc-transitive digraph with $H$ a primitive almost simple group.
+Consequently, it suffices to establish the existence of, and then determine the smallest possible value of, such a bound $C$ on $s$ within the almost simple case.